cpp-lln-lab/bidspm/notebooks/README.md

     install the Jupyter Notebook package.

 1. Install [Octave kernel](https://pypi.org/project/octave-kernel/):
-    `pip install octave_kernel`
+    `pip install octave_kernel`.
+If you have already run `pip install -r requirements.txt`, you should be fine.

-1. Run `jupyter notebook` in your terminal. `Octave` should appear on the list for creating a new notebook.
+1. Run `jupyter lab` or `jupyter notebook` in your terminal. `Octave` should appear on the list of kernels available for creating a new notebook.